dyeeee/OS_Programming_Projects/Project5/README.md

 Using gcc with -lpthread

-gcc -o checker checker.c -lpthread
+gcc -o sort sorting.c -lpthread